How to Configure GeoNode User Roles for Agency Teams

 When diagnosing role misconfigurations in production, follow this structured troubleshooting matrix:

 Maintain role configurations as infrastructure-as-code artifacts.
 Version-control your Django migration scripts and permission assignment routines alongside your deployment pipelines.
-Regularly audit permission matrices using GeoNode’s built-in check_permissions management command, and integrate automated validation into CI/CD workflows.
+Regularly audit permission matrices using GeoNode’s built-in admin interface at /en/admin/guardian/ and integrate automated validation into CI/CD workflows.
 By treating RBAC as a synchronized, transactional subsystem rather than a manual administrative overlay, agency teams can achieve predictable access control, minimize synchronization latency, and maintain strict compliance across multi-tenant geospatial environments.